DIO DEBATE RULES

 • [6] For debates in which one of the two sides is argued by a DIO-affiliated person, the other party is naturally granted the right to choose rôle A or B.

 [There is just one exception: any libellous statement submitted must be weighed by DIO on its accuracy, relevance, and import.
 (Such statements obviously will not here be pre-guaranteed publication, sight unseen; though they are not barred per se unless both participants mutually pre-agree on the point.)
 But we must say upfront that we strongly discourage such material — primarily because we intend that our debates will represent a refined level of learned, unsensational, and amiable disagreement.
-Indeed, it is our belief that most of academic discourse's unamiable fireworks occur precisely because of the lack of serious openness of debate; thus, the very fact of the debate itself should discourage abusiveness.]
+Indeed, it is our belief that most of academic discourse's justified unamiable fireworks occur precisely because of the lack of serious openness of debate; thus, the very fact of the debate itself should discourage abusiveness.]

 • [8] As a failsafeguard against inevitable imperfection in any exchange, both sides are free to include (in the published DIO debate's text) their addresses — email, website, or whatever — where a DIO reader may reach them for post-DIO exploration of the contended issue.